 Moorland-Spingarn Research Center)

-Thus Huston (I believe is pictured 2nd row, 1st person to the left) was at ground zero in young Black collegiate writing at the most influential Historic Black College University [HBCU] at the very start of the so-called “Harlem Renaissance” which officially began at the genesis of the so-called “Roaring Twenties” in the year 1920, nevertheless despite this veritable, mythical placement in Black literary history and her prolific output and literary and scientific gifts yet she is all but forgotten today except for a college course here and there at an HBCU on Black Women Writers.
+Thus Huston (I believe is pictured 2nd row, 1st person to the left) was literally and physically at Ground Zero as a young Black collegiate writing at the most influential Historic Black College University [HBCU, Howard University] at the very start of the so-called “Harlem Renaissance” which officially began at the genesis of the so-called “Roaring Twenties” in the year 1920 having studied under and mentored by her Professor Alain Locke, the so-called “Dean of the Harlem Renaissance” and Hurston, who would later be known as the “Queen of the Harlem Renaissance.
+Nevertheless, despite this veritable, mythical Black aesthetic pedigree and placement in Black literary history and her prolific output and literary and scientific gifts, yet she is all but forgotten today except for a college course here and there at an HBCU like Howard University on Black Women Writers.

 What are Zora Neale Hurston’s Most Important Works